 He makes one face for each phonebook, because he cuts through all the pages to create the perfect 3D portrait.
 To distinguish the portraits from the pages, he paints each face with a monochromatic wash.
 Looking at the phonebooks from the side you can see how it looks like a face that is coming out.
 If you’d like to see more paper art, you should check out these newspaper and book sculptures in New York.

-Those amazing paper Sculptures are made by Jeff Nishinaka.
+made by Jeff Nishinaka.
 For a 28 years he made some of the most beautiful paper sculptures that currently exists.
 His works includes some projects for Sprint, Visa, Paramount and C and probably one of the most recognizable brands in the world, Coca Cola.

 Horror is the right word for Shain Erin’s mummy dolls.
 They are terrifying, and it is hard to believe that any child wants to play with them.
 But that is not the purpose of these creepy dolls, they are made for art exhibitions around the world.
 Shain’s dolls have been seen in quite a few countries; U.S., Australia, Norway, England, Germany, Canada and France.
 Erin has always been really into mummies, he says that they are like „books waiting for audience“.
 This is not the first time that he creates a unique art work; since childhood he has been interested in art, and has created sculptures and painted a lot.